-The MMF Digital Burnout Roundtables were broken down into smaller deep dive discussion groups focusing on issues and solutions in categories of Artist & Manager Relationships, Major & Indie Labels, Self Releasing Artists, Social Media Platforms and Streaming Services.

-Exploring the roles of major and indie labels, the discussions revealed a big disconnect in expectations in regards to their understanding of artist/manager responsibility, digital demands, finance distribution, and the overall productivity of how artists/managers need to work in 2022.
+The MMF Digital Burnout Roundtables were broken down into smaller deep-dive discussion groups focusing on issues and solutions in categories of Artist & Manager Relationships, Major & Indie Labels, Self Releasing Artists, Social Media Platforms and Streaming Services.
+Through these smaller groups, the MMF were able to gain valuable open insight from a manager's point of view.
+Exploring the roles of major and indie labels, the discussions revealed a big disconnect in expectations in regard to their understanding of artist/manager responsibility, digital demands, finance distribution, and the overall productivity of how artists/managers need to work.
 Managers on the roundtables brought up the huge pressure being applied by labels for artists to generate a continuous stream of "content", as well as the tendency of labels to judge an artist's value based on social media numbers rather than the integrity of their music.

 There were also comments that some labels overlook the fact that every artist is different and therefore may not be suited for every social media/digital platform, while others prefer not to engage on social media full stop, and would rather this responsibility was devolved.

 Also flagged was the change in minimum commitment on deals over the past couple years (approx 24 tracks, up to 3 years) and a drive towards reinvesting marketing budgets into releases, thus making artists responsible for their own promotion.